sayandipde/robust_dynamic_sesning/README.md

 # Setting up IMACS Approx_LKAS using Webots in Linux

-More details about the simulator can be found in http://www.es.ele.tue.nl/ecs/imacs.
+More details about the repo can be found in http://www.es.ele.tue.nl/ecs/imacs.
 You could also read the papers below.
-If you are using this simulator in any form in your work, please cite:
+If you are using this repo in any form in your work, please cite:
 ```
+S. De, Y. Huang, S. Mohamed, D. Goswami and H. Corporaal, "Hardware- and Situation-Aware Sensing for Robust Closed-Loop Control Systems," in Design, Automation & Test in Europe Conference (DATE), 2021.

 S. De, S. Mohamed, K. Bimpisidis, D. Goswami, T. Basten and H. Corporaal, "Approximation Trade Offs in an Image-Based Control System," in Design, Automation & Test in Europe Conference (DATE), 2020, pp. 1680-1685, doi: 10.23919/DATE48585.2020.9116552.

 S. De, S. Mohamed, D. Goswami and H. Corporaal, "Approximation-Aware Design of an Image-Based Control System," in IEEE Access, vol. 8, pp. 174568-174586, 2020, doi: 10.1109/ACCESS.2020.3023047.